jschicht/PowerMft/readme.txt

 	/FNNameLength is the number of characters in file name.
 (1 bytes) /FNNameSpace is the filename namespace.
 (1 bytes) /FNFilename is the file name.
 (FNNameLength bytes)

+Variables for $AttrDef:
+	/ADVariable can be some combination of variables from the Attribute Definition Table in $AttrDef:
+	/ADExistingAttrName is for Attribute Name in attribute definitions in $AttrDef.
+(128 bytes including padding) /ADAttrName is for Attribute Name in attribute definitions in $AttrDef.
+(128 bytes including padding) /ADAttrCode is for Attribute Code in attribute definitions in $AttrDef.
+(4 bytes) /ADDisplayRule is for Display Rule in attribute definitions in $AttrDef.
+(4 bytes) /ADCollationRule is for Collation Rule in attribute definitions in $AttrDef.
+(4 bytes) /ADFlags is for Flags in attribute definitions in $AttrDef.
+See explanation.
+(4 bytes) /ADMinLength is for Attribute Minimum length/size in attribute definitions in $AttrDef.
+(8 bytes) /ADMaxLength is for Attribute Maximum length/size in attribute definitions in $AttrDef.
+(8 bytes)

 Although the tool supports a large amount of fields to be modified, it does not mean it will work after the modification.
 You may for instance set invalid value that the system automatically detects and fixes (usually deletes the file).